-There is something of an orchard revival happening in South Devon Area of Outstanding Natural Beauty (AONB).
+There is something of an orchard revival happening in South Devon National Landscape.
 This area used to be the cider capital of England, every farm had its traditional orchard with branches bending low with fruit and valleys wreathed in blossom.
 Now orchards are much less common.

 More often you will see a few remnant trees tucked away in a corner of a field or garden or notice street names such as “Orchard Way.”
 But gradually new orchards are being planted and old orchards are being restored.